Lukas Walton: Net Worth, Life & Builders Vision Impact

 • Opacity: Family office structures reduce third-party auditability and comparability.

-• Over-reliance on private capital: Some public goods require policy solutions and public provisioning that private capital cannot replace.
+• Over-reliance on private capital: Some public goods require policy solutions and Public Provisioning that private capital cannot replace.

 • Scale challenge: Even tens of billions may be a small fraction compared to the financing needs of a global decarbonization pathway.